 During her three-year break from gymnastics in 2010-12, Dockendorf served as SPU's assistant track and field coach while also training for a berth on the Canadian Olympic team in the pole vault.
-While she narrowly missed making the team, she broke the Canadian indoor pole vault record by clearing 14 feet, 6 inches (4.42 meters) and earned a spot to compete for Canada at the Commonwealth Games in India, where she won a bronze medal.
-In 2011 she won the pole vault at the Canadian National Track and Field Championships and set the British Columbia Provincial record, jumping 4.45 meters.
+While she narrowly missed making the team, she broke the Canadian indoor pole vault record by clearing 14 feet, 6 inches (4.42 meters) and competed for Canada at the Commonwealth Games in India, where she won a bronze medal.
+In 2011, she won the pole vault title at the Canadian National Track and Field Championships and set the British Columbia Provincial record, jumping 4.45 meters.

-Dockendorf returned to the SPU gymnastics staff in 2013 and would conclude her career there with three USA Gymnastics national champions on floor and two vault (the USAG Championships are for Division II and Ivy League schools).
-She also coached 21 USAG All-Americans (11 on vault and 10 on floor).
+Dockendorf returned to the SPU gymnastics staff in 2013 and would leave with three USA Gymnastics national champions on floor and two on vault (the USAG Championships are for Division II and Ivy League schools).
+She coached 21 USAG All-Americans (11 on vault and 10 on floor).
 The Falcons set a number of school records while Dockendorf was there.
 They placed third at the USAG National Championships from 2014-16 and three individuals advanced to the Division I NCAA Championships, including one on vault and two on floor.

-An All-America gymnast and pole vaulter for Washington, Dockendorf was the 2003 Pac-12 uneven bar champion, scoring a 10.0, and was a second-team All-American that season.
+As an undergraduate at Washington, Dockendorf won the 2003 Pac-12 uneven bar title, scoring a 10.0, and was a second-team All-American that season.
 She set a school record with six 10.0 scores in her career, including five on floor.
 She won 48 total event titles from 2002-05, including a school-record 24 titles on floor, and was a three-time regional champion.